Goblins are coming, witches are getting out their brooms, and black cats are ready to cross your path. It must be close to Halloween!

 As part of a Halloween celebration, practice your counting skills and create a 13 days of Halloween project.
 You will create one page showing a Halloween object “my goblin gave to me”.
 Your teacher will put all of the class pages together for a complete presentation.

-Read the story the Two Little Witches by Harriet Ziefert and Simms Taback to help students practice their counting skills, experience a repetitive story form, and get them thinking about characters associated with Halloween.
+Read the story Two Little Witches by Harriet Ziefert and Simms Taback to help students practice their counting skills, experience a repetitive story form, and get them thinking about characters associated with Halloween.

 Work as a class to brainstorm a list of these objects.
 Write them in a place all students can see.